Fixed-gear bicycle: California

 California's fixed gear community stretches throughout the state with groups in all of the major urban areas that come together for riding and racing.
 Sacramento has a rising fixed-gear community as popular bicycle shops such as The Bicycle Business are beginning to carry fixed gear bikes and groups of riders are forming.

-San Francisco and San Jose have well established fixed gear communities who host several established races and community rides.
-Companies such as Chrome Industries, who make bags and apparel catered toward bike messengers and urban cyclists, have been able to rise to worldwide prominence thanks to San Francisco and California's biking community.
+San Francisco and San Jose have established fixed gear communities who host several established races and community rides.
+Companies such as Chrome Industries, who make bags and apparel catered toward bike messengers and urban cyclists, have been able to rise to prominence due to San Francisco and California's biking community.
 Also, stores such as MASH SF based in San Francisco, and IMINUSD based in San Jose accommodate fixed-gear cyclist specifically with riding gear, parts, and a center for the fixed-gear riding community in their respective cities.
 MASH SF collaborates with the Italian bicycle manufacturing company, Cinelli, to make several fixed gear bike framesets, including what is known as the Cinelli MASH Histogram.
 Furthermore, Macaframa is a group of riders from San Francisco who release movies dedicated to fixed-gear riding that encompass the fast-paced lifestyle that comes along with riding fixed.

 Southern California is home to a very large fixed community, particularly in the greater Los Angeles area.
-Los Angeles based TRAFIK is a group dedicated to global fixed gear culture, as they boast the motto “TRAFIK is Global Fixed Gear Culture” and work towards bringing the fixed-gear movement to a worldwide audience.
+Los Angeles based TRAFIK states “TRAFIK is Global Fixed Gear Culture” and works towards bringing the fixed-gear movement to a worldwide audience.
 Another southern California based crew is SMC.
 SMC "started out as a group of high school kids needing a name for their crew in 2010 is now the number one blog in the world for all things involving Fixed Gear Freestyle bikes".